1919 Leyton West by-election

 The 1919 Leyton West by-election was a parliamentary by-election held on 1 March 1919 for the British House of Commons constituency of Leyton West, in the Urban District of Leyton, Essex.
 The constituency formed part of the Greater London conurbation.

-Vacancy
+Background

-The seat had become vacant on the death of the constituency's Coalition Unionist Member of Parliament (MP), Harry Wrightson on 11 February 1919.
+The seat had become vacant on the death of the constituency's Unionist Member of Parliament (MP), Harry Wrightson on 11 February 1919.
 Wrightson had first been elected at the 1918 general election.
 Within days of the declaration of poll however, Wrightson contracted influenza, which deteriorated to pneumonia, and he died early in 1919, aged 44, six days before the new Parliament met and so was never able to take his seat.